coolbutuseless/grrr/README.md

-`set_sentinel_on_default_arg()` is a wrapper around `update_function_arguments()` that will rewrite the default argument so that it prints a message and call-stack whenever the function is called without overriding the default.
+`set_sentinel_on_default_arg()` is a wrapper around `update_function_arguments()` that will rewrite the default argument so that it prints a message and call-stack whenever the function is called and the default argument has not been specified by the user.

 E.g. to make `data.frame()` noisy so that the user is notified whenever an attempt was made to use the function without explicitly setting `stringsAsFactors`.
-The function will still use the default value - it will just be noisier when it does
+The function will still use the default value - it will just be noisier when it does.

 ``` r
 grrr::set_sentinel_on_default_arg('data.frame', 'stringsAsFactors', package_name = 'base')